Mon – Sun: 24/7 Plumbing

 Drain Auger Sink

-Ever noticed a small, curved pipe attached right under your kitchen sink drain?
-Well, that’s the sink trap preventing toxic sewer gases from entering your home.
+Have you ever noticed a small, curved pipe attached right under your kitchen sink drain?
+That’s the sink trap preventing toxic sewer gases from entering your home.
 But it can start malfunctioning due to several reasons.

 Firstly, the rubber gasket (securing it to the outlet on the wall, the floor, or the one connecting it to the drain) can wear out.
 This is a relatively easy problem, as you can replace the gasket.

-You can apply some plumber’s putty or sealant tape on either end of the sink trap or near the drain cover to reinforce the seal.
+You can reinforce the seal by applying some plumber’s putty or sealant tape on either end of the sink trap or near the drain cover.

 4. Unclean Garbage Disposal